alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 If the graph embedding is pooled to a single vector, it is important to consider the pooling method used.
 Common pooling methods include mean pooling, max pooling, and sum pooling.
 These methods are permutation invariant, meaning that the order of the nodes does not affect the resulting graph embedding.
-However, methods like summation are sensitive to the size of the graph, which can lead to issues when generalising to larger or smaller graphs.
+However, methods like summation are sensitive to the size of the graph, which can lead to issues when embedding larger or smaller graphs.
-Similarly, if using node embeddings directly, care must be taken in the selection of the aggregation method to preserve generalisation to different graph structures, for example if a larger number of neighbours are present than seen during training.
+Similarly, if using node embeddings directly, care must be taken in the selection of the aggregation method to preserve embedding properties across different graph structures, for example if a larger number of neighbours are present than seen during training.

 #### Examples
 + Li et al. <d-cite key="liMessageAwareGraphAttention2021"></d-cite> approach a distributed multi-robot path planning problem where agents can communicate with adjacent robots, represented by a dynamic distance-based communication graph.
 At each step, an agent can take an action from {up, down, left, right, idle}.
 Each agent observes obstacles within their field of view, which is processed by a CNN to produce node features.
 These features are communicated with neighbouring agents according to the graph structure, executing the message passing of the GNN in a distributed manner.
 To obtain the action distribution, the aggregated node embeddings are passed to an MLP followed by a softmax layer: $$f : \mathbb{R}^d \rightarrow \mathbb{R}^{5}$$, where $$d$$ is the dimension of the node embeddings.
 In this case, the policy is trained using imitation learning from expert demonstrations.